lgics/TODO-List/README.md

  * Test Gallery2 patch that removes all camera componants if using LegacyCamera
  * Finish Calculator patches for MDPI and LDPI devices
  * Finish old display compatibility system that should fix triple buffering and copybit/gralloc issues
- * Add link to forum in the Settings via @KonstaT 's patch
+ * Add link to forum in the Settings via KonstaT's patch
  * Upgrade the kernel

 ### Bytecode's Notes: